exoplatform/ux-guidelines/README.md

 GOAL:
 - To expose few UXP pattern to everyone
 - To create a "knowledge" database for UXP stuff based in a first time on our UXP Pattern.
+- To customize UXP pattern website based on Bootstrap with Platform 4 Style.

 ROADMAP:
 - Make the HomePage clearer and more beautiful
 - Adapt HTML of patterns to make them very clear and easy to read
 - Adapt pattern to directly use Twitter Bootstrap component (for exemple, for the pagination or for modal errors...)
 - Continue to export other patterns.
+- Customize the UXP pattern website following Platform 4 Style

 A repository named uxp-patterns-website is used to keep track all the work.